Here is the NY Times version:

 More conveniently, the SW (or just an S) could be entered at the end, if you wish:

 Note that words are checked before stashing.
 Only valid puzzle words are stashed.
-Extra words will be added as usual.
+Bonus, Donut, and Lexicon words will be added as usual.

 When you finish with minimal Bingo you likely want to go on to maximal Bingo (which is much harder) or GN4L.
 But you don’t want to forget the 4 letter words you entered!
 There is a command to help: